guiyumin/genesee-cli/docs/PRD-biomarker-validation.md

 The model is **agentic chat**, not forms.
 Like Claude Code, but specialized for life sciences:

-- Run `codon` in a project directory
+- Run `genesee` in a project directory
 - Chat naturally about your research
 - Tools get called automatically (PubMed, trials, genomics, etc.)
 - Results appear in a rich TUI